An ACORD 25 Certificate of Liability Insurance is a document that proves you have liability insurance coverage.

 To avoid this confusion, companies banded together in the 1970s to form the Association for Cooperative Operations Research and Development (ACORD).
 They authorized the ACORD corporation to develop standard forms that everyone involved in the insurance industry could use and that were easier to read.
 This included an ACORD certificate of insurance.

 Insureon helps sole proprietors and small business owners get commercial insurance quotes with one easy online application.
-Start an application today to protect your business.
+Start a quote today to protect your business.